STAMP-project/Cling-application/data_analysis/manual-analysis/failure-explanation.md

 ### Code history analysis

 This is not a fault because the this exception indicates that this is not a realistic scenario.
 And the generated test is not possible to happen in real life.
+In general, IllegalFieldValueException indicates that the passed values are not supported by Times projects, and it happens when you pass an unrealistic input like negative value for the number of days in a month.

 # Mockito